MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 # Hotpatch for virtual machines

-Hotpatching is a way to install OS security updates on supported Windows Server Datacenter: Azure Edition virtual machines (VMs) that doesn’t require a reboot after installation.
+Hotpatching is a way to install OS security updates without requiring a reboot after installation on Windows Server.
 It works by patching the in-memory code of running processes without the need to restart the process.
 Hotpatching also provides the following benefits:

 - Fewer binaries mean updates install faster and consume less disk and CPU resources.